paul-grassi/800-63-3/sp800-63-3/front.md

 documents state specific technical requirements for each of the levels of assurance in the following areas:

--   Authenticators (typically a cryptographic key or password) for authentication (covered in SP 800-63A)
+-   Identity proofing and registration of Applicants (covered in SP 800-63A)

--	Authenticator lifecycle and management mechanisms (covered in SP 800-63A)
+-   Credential lifecycle and management mechanisms (covered in SP 800-63A)

--   Identity proofing and registration of Applicants (covered in SP 800-63B)
+-   Authenticators (typically a cryptographic key or password) for authentication (covered in SP 800-63B)

--   Credential lifecycle and management mechanisms (covered in SP 800-63B)
+-	Authenticator lifecycle and management mechanisms (covered in SP 800-63B)

--   Protocols used to support the authentication mechanism between the Claimant and the Verifier (covered in Section TBD of this document)
+-   Protocols used to support the authentication mechanism between the Claimant and the Verifier (covered in SP 800-63B)

 -   Assertion mechanisms used to communicate the results of a remote authentication if these results are sent to other parties (covered